British logistics in the Western Allied invasion of Germany: Beyond the Rhine

 On 3 May an VIII Corps FMC at Lüneburg was taken over by the Second Army and used as an advance roadhead in conjunction with No. 14 Army Roadhead.
-There was an additional allocation of 5,000 LT of road transport for the drive to the Baltic Sea on 26 April, and another 2,700 LT was received by the end of the month.
+There was a further allocation of 5,000 LT of road transport for the drive to the Baltic Sea on 26 April, and another 2,700 LT was received by the end of the month.
 This brought the amount of road transport capacity under Second Army's control to 31,080 LT, which was reckoned to be the equivalent of 76 general transport companies.
 The high use of road transport meant that the Second Army was burning 7500 LT of petrol a day, but the supply of fuel caused no problems.
 The Dumbo pipeline was extended from Boulogne to Antwerp in March.
 Two pipelines were laid across the Rhine at Emmerich and were in operation by the end of April.
 Initially, bulk POL was brought across the Rhine in tanker trucks at the rate of 1,000 LT per day.
 It was decanted at Bocholt and transported by rail to No. 14 Army Roadhead.
 By mid-May the 21st Army Group's reserves had been reduced by a quarter.